MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [ ] Industry Rivalry
 - [ ] Bargaining Power of Suppliers

-> **Explanation:** A more cost-effective solar technology can substitute for traditional energy sources, so the “Threat of Substitutes” for conventional energy becomes more intense.
+> **Explanation:**( A more cost-effective solar technology can substitute for traditional energy sources, so the “Threat of Substitutes” for conventional energy becomes more intense.)

----

 ### Why is it important to track specialized indicators, like same-store sales in retail or rig counts in energy?